 Akasa Pradhan , Programmes Coordinator

-Akasa co-ordinates our Magistrates Courts Mock Trials Competitions, for younger-age secondary school pupils, working alongside the wonderful magistrates who volunteer their time.
-She also develops our programme of student conferences.
+Akasa co-ordinates our Mock Trials Competitions, for secondary school pupils, working alongside the wonderful magistrates and legal professionals who volunteer their time to make our competitions possible.
+She also develops our programme of student workshops.

 T: 020 7566 4142